itsarvindhere/heap/023. Stone Game VI/Notes.md

 	But also consider the loss of the opposition

 	We want to maximize these two values together
-	We want to increase our profit and also decrease the loss of opposition And this sum of (profit + loss) should be maximum
+	We want to increase our profit and also increase the loss of opposition And this sum of (profit + loss) should be maximum

 	Coming back to the example -> [1,5] and [7,1]